JunYuHuang/gof-design-patterns/factory-method/README.md

 # Factory Method

-The Factory Method pattern TODO
+The Factory Method pattern delays a super class' object creation to its subclasses.

 ## Quick Start